 b) Various wheel sizes like 4 or 6 or 8 up to 900ccs.

-The owner, as well as all drivers of the vehicle, must have the have the proper license.
+The owner, as well as all drivers of the vehicle, must have the proper license.
 The insurance company will probably ask you to list all who will be driving the vehicle.
 If this criterion is not met, it could mean refusal of insurance.

 Past losses or any convictions can appear in the driving history.
 The insurer will pay attention to these.
 It includes any legal issues like charges of fraud insurance.